Pantelonia/Aggregator/README.md

 ### That project created for the purpose of providing information about project from GitLab:
 - Information about Project
-- Information about author
+- Information about Author
-- All project's commit
+- All project's Commit
-- Information about difference between commit
+- Information about Difference between Commit

 # Getting started
 Project is divided into to part: